Living With a Spinal Cord Injury - Topic Overview

 Caring for a person

-care of someone with a spinal cord injury, don't forget to take care of
+care of someone who has a spinal cord injury, don't forget to take care of

 yourself too.
 Find a local support group, and make time to do things you enjoy.